-Ever hit up your local arcade, find a Dance Dance Revolution machine, and spend hours stomping your feet in sync with flashing arrows?
-As addicting as it is, after awhile, the game’s one flaw becomes quite obvious.
-You aren’t actually learning a full blown dance routine but rather learning a set of steps.
-An Xbox 360 Kinect title by the name of Dance Central 2 attempts to fix just that.
-Rather than limiting your dances to a combo of foot taps or jumping jacks – DC2 lets you cut a rug and involve your whole body in the routine.
-Whether you’ve got two left feet (like me) or can pop ‘n lock like a boss, DC2 has a lot to offer for any style of dancer.
+Ever visit your local arcade, find a Dance Dance Revolution machine, and spend hours stomping your feet in sync with flashing arrows?
+As addicting as it is, after awhile, the game’s one minor flaw becomes obvious.
+You aren’t technically learning a full blown dance routine but rather memorizing a set of steps.
+An Xbox 360 Kinect title by the name of Dance Central 2 attempts to address that problem.
+Rather than limiting your dances to a combo of foot taps or jumping jacks, DC2 lets you cut a rug and use your whole body in the routine.
+Whether you’ve got two left feet or can pop ‘n lock like a boss – DC2 has a lot to offer.

-Feel free to watch the video review above or continue reading below.
+Feel free to watch the video above or continue reading the review below.

 Songs You Actually Want to Dance To

 Dance Central 2’s song list has several classics that are fit to bust a move to.
-You can perform the hilarious Sir Mix-A-lot’s “Baby Got Back,” struggle to keep up with the fast and intense Nicki Minaj song “Massive Attack,” or swish your hips and do a few hair flips to Chingy’s “Right Thurr.”
+You can perform the hilarious Sir Mix-A-lot’s “Baby Got Back,” struggle to keep up with the fast and intense Nicki Minaj song “Massive Attack,” or swish your hips and do hair flips with Chingy’s “Right Thurr.”

-There are several notable songs that I am sorely missing though.
-That doesn’t mean that such songs will be absent forever.
+There are several notable songs that I am sorely missing.
+That doesn’t mean such songs will be absent forever.
 Harmonix is constantly working on releasing DLC of new routines to dance along with and enjoy.
 A day after this post goes live, you can expect to see LMFAO’s Party Rock Anthem available for download.

 Rep for Your Favorite Crew

-There is an intriguing RPG component included with the game called Crew Challenges.
-The selection of dancers do not serve merely as avatars for you to dance along with.
+There is an RPG element included with the game called Crew Challenges.
+The selection of dancers are not merely avatars for you to dance next to.
 They actually represent 2 person crews that have their own unique styles of dance.
-Progressing up the crew ladder is very rewarding and adds a fun backstory to the game.
-You’ll get to learn more about the dancers’ personalities and figure out who fits you best.
-Your ultimate goal when undergoing the Crew Challenge is to take on the pompous Glitterati twins.
-A little word of advice regarding this – just because you bested the top dogs in town, don’t think your troubles end there.
+Progressing up the crew ladder adds to the fun story of the game as well.
+Your ultimate goal is to take on the pompous Glitterati twins.
+A little word of warning regarding this – just because you bested the top dogs, don’t think your troubles end there.

 What a Workout!

-Anyone who is in search of a game to help them lose weight, get healthier, or any other life/fitness goals – look no further!
+Anyone who is in search of a game to help them pursue healthy fitness goals – look no further!
 DC2 comes with the standard components you would expect for a game that has a designated workout mode (calories burned, time spent exercising, etc.) It also has an array of playlists that are adjusted for a variety of workout routines.
-After getting my hands on this game my limbs were sore, my face was blushed, and I am 9 lbs lighter.
+After getting my hands on this game my limbs were sore, my face was blushed, and I lost 9 lbs.
 Everyone certainly will experience varied results.
-Regardless of the kind of numbers you rack in your heart is going to thank you for playing this game.
+Regardless of the kind of numbers you rack up – your body will thank you for playing this game.

 Break it Down and Get it Right